LogicAppUnit/TestingFramework/README.md

 Assert.AreEqual("text/plain; charset=utf-8", workflowResponse.Content.Headers.ContentType.ToString());
 ```

-You can check the status of individual actions in the workflow run history using the `TestRunner.GetWorkflowActionStatus()` method, passing the action name as the parameter:
+You can check the status of individual actions in the workflow run history using the `TestRunner.GetWorkflowActionStatus(string actionName)` method, passing the action name as the parameter:

 ```c#
 // Check action result